All Israel

 Amit Segal, possibly Israel’s most influential right-wing journalist, wrote that family members of Feldstein said he was being held under terrorist-like conditions, in a wing with 15 Arab terror suspects.

 “He is not a terrorist and did not kill anyone.
 I have said and will say as many times as necessary that in this war there are many who leak and many who circumvent the censorship, even from within the security establishment itself.
-The excessive motivation of the prosecutor's office is subject to a big question mark and I can only hope that there are no political motives here,” she added.
+The excessive motivation of the prosecutor's office is subject to a big question mark and I can only hope that there are no political motives here,” she said.

 “Anyone who holds democracy dear to their heart should be very disturbed by this.”

-For now, the motivation for the leaks, both by Feldstein and the other main suspect, as well as the degree of connection between Feldstein and Netanyahu remain as open questions.
+For now, the motivation for the leaks, both by Feldstein and the other main suspect, as well as the degree of connection between Feldstein and Netanyahu remain open questions.

-The PMO has also characterized the arrest of Feldstein as “politically motivated,” alleging the goal was to extract "false statements against the prime minister" from Feldstein.
+The PMO has also characterized the arrest as “politically motivated,” alleging the goal was to extract "false statements against the prime minister" from Feldstein.

-Summing up the prosecution’s position, lower court judge Menahem Mizrahi said: “The information was illegally removed from the IDF and transferred to an unauthorized party, which led to serious security damage.”
+Summing up the prosecution’s position, lower court judge Menahem Mizrahi said, “The information was illegally removed from the IDF and transferred to an unauthorized party, which led to serious security damage.”

 “In the investigation conducted in cooperation with the IDF, the Shin Bet and the police, a serious axis of leaks was exposed and the expansion of the damage to the state’s security was prevented.”